AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning

 \subsection{Framework Overview}

 Figure~\ref{fig:framework} illustrates the overall framework of AnomaMind.
-The framework is built upon a unified toolkit that provides structured analytical capabilities for perception, evidence construction, and reasoning support, including interval localization, feature extraction, and knowledge memory.
-Leveraging this toolkit, AnomaMind organizes anomaly detection as a progressive decision workflow consisting of coarse-grained interval localization, fine-grained detection, and iterative refinement.
-Within this workflow, different functional roles coordinate to support sequential decision-making.
-To support this progressive workflow, AnomaMind adopts a hybrid inference mechanism that combines general-purpose LLM-based reasoning with task-specific model learning.
-The general-purpose LLM is responsible for autonomous tool invocation and self-reflection, while anomaly detection decisions are optimized through reinforcement learning under workflow-level feedback.
+Built upon a toolkit box with knowledge memory and numerical diagnostics, AnomaMind provides structured support for perception, evidence construction, and reasoning.
+It organizes anomaly detection as a progressive decision workflow, including coarse-grained interval localization, fine-grained detection, and iterative refinement, where different roles coordinate for sequential decision-making.
+To support this workflow, AnomaMind adopts a hybrid inference mechanism that combines general-purpose LLM-based reasoning with task-specific model learning.
+The LLM performs autonomous tool invocation and self-reflection, while anomaly detection decisions are optimized through reinforcement learning with workflow-level feedback.
 The following subsections detail each component.